 NDT is aware of the dynamic changes of the physical twin environment.

 The NDT is environment-aware based on information received from telemetry data, sensors, anomaly detection, failure prediction etc. The dynamic behaviour models may be calibrated with the dynamic changes in the physical twin and its environment.

+NDTs should accommodate reasonable variation in physical twin detailed composition

+In practice, NDTs are likely to be required to operate in conjunction with real networks that vary and evolve in a number of ways, including network size, specific equipment types involved, and available instrumentation or other data sources, types and quality.
+These variations affect the types and quality of both available functional models and data available to feed them.
+As a rule, the best available models and data should always be used, in optimum combinations, to generate the best quality model outputs, with choices re-examined based on evolution of available models, data and target computation scenarios.

 6.2 NDT Mapping to ZSM Architecture

-Editor’s note: This clause describes requirements and recommendations needed on the NDT in order to be used by the ZSM architecture

 6.2.1 Analyzing NDT

 When an Analyzing NDT pertains to a management domain (MD) and the entities managed by that MD, the management services (MnSs) the NDT provides fall within the domain analytics category of MnS described in [i.6]: